oramirezperera/To-Do_app_flask/README.md

 In flask the modules are like blueprints, for example auth module will be log in, auth and firewalls.
 [functools](https://docs.python.org/3/library/functools.html) "The functools module is for higher-order functions: functions that act on or return other functions.
 In general, any callable object can be treated as a function for the purposes of this module."

+## todo.py

+We are protecting the routes and endpoints via the login_required() function.
+This is a decorator function.
+With load_logged_in_user puts the user in g, this function checks if the user is registered and if not, sends you to the register page.